Anatomy of the Squat

 If you force the heel of your back foot to stay on the ground in the standard alignment, there are two things that restricted ankles might cause:

 1) The toes of your back foot will go more sideways than forward, and all of your teachers will try to correct this.
-After 6-12 months of this, your teachers may gently begin to ask if you have hearing problems.
+After 6-12 months of this, your teachers may gently begin to wonder if you have hearing loss or learning problems.

 2) The twist in the upper body will also be harder for you, because your back leg is forced into external rotation, which locks the hips, pelvis and lower spine away from the direction of the twist.
 There will be more demand on the middle and upper back to twist enough to achieve popular arm positions.
 Good luck with that!
 Or, if you just allow your back heel to lift... the kingdom of parivrtti is yours.
 Put it down when the teacher walks by.